virtuozzo/cloudscripting-docs/docs/reference/events.md

     - `type` - trigger action, the available values are *NOTIFY*, *ADD_NODE* and *REMOVE_NODE*
     - `customData`:
         - `notify`- alert notification sent to a user via email
-        - `reminderPeriod` - reminder period in days to send a notification again

 Jelastic will send an alert to the Cloud Scripting system, when the appropriate trigger is invoked.
 Therefore, the *onAlert* event provides a possibility to bound actions to alert notifications and execute custom actions.